danieldriver/dotfiles/README.md

 [drew]: http://vimcasts.org/episodes/archive

-In Vim I consciously avoid the overuse of plugins -- let me exhaust its internal funcationality first! -- and so use neither vim-pathogen nor vundle.
+In Vim I consciously avoid the overuse of plugins -- let me exhaust its internal functionality first! -- and so use neither vim-pathogen nor vundle.
 Still, the following scripts ease my work in useful ways:

 * [Align and AlignMaps](http://www.vim.org/scripts/script.php?script_id=294), by Charles Campbell